korbinian90/ROMEO/README.md

 ## Getting Started
 ### Prerequisites
-Magnitude and Phase images in NIfTI fileformat (4D images with echoes in the 4th dimension).
+Phase (and optionally Magnitude) images in NIfTI fileformat.
+For multi-echo/multi-timepoint data, 4D-NIfTI files are used with echoes/timepoints in the 4th dimension.
+Individual 3D files can be merged inte 4D files using [fslmerge](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Fslutils).

 ### Compiled Version
 Compiled versions for windows and linux are attached to the release.